corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/generating-a-node-cordform.md

       //...
   ```

-Contracts classes from signed CorDapp `.jar` files are checked by signature constraints by default.
+Contract classes from signed CorDapp `.jar` files are checked by signature constraints by default.
 You can force them to be checked by zone constraints by adding contract class names to the `includeWhitelist` entry - the list will generate an `include_whitelist.txt` file used internally by the [Network Bootstrapper](network-bootstrapper.md) tool.
 Before you add `includeWhitelist` to the `deployNodes` task, see [Contract Constraints](api-contract-constraints.md) to understand the implications of using different constraint types.
 The snippet below configures contracts classes from the Finance CorDapp to be verified using zone constraints instead of signature constraints: